Kcygt/mujoco_drone/readme.md

 ## SE(3) control

-Lee, Taeyoung, Melvin Leok, and N. Harris McClamroch.
+[1] Lee, Taeyoung, Melvin Leok, and N. Harris McClamroch.
 "Geometric tracking control of a quadrotor UAV on SE (3)."
 49th IEEE conference on decision and control (CDC).
 IEEE, 2010.

+[2] Yun Yu, Shuo Yang, Mingxi Wang, Cheng Li, and Zexiang Li, ‘High performance full attitude control of a quadrotor on SO(3)’, in 2015 IEEE International Conference on Robotics and Automation (ICRA), Seattle, WA, USA: IEEE, May 2015, pp. 1698–1703. doi: 10.1109/ICRA.2015.7139416.

 * Position Controller on SO(3)